 If you feel like your drinking is problematic, or you want to cut down to help with your premiums, talk with your doctor to get help quitting.

 What are the red flags that can indicate alcohol abuse?

 Symptoms that can signify health issues due to excessive alcohol consumption will be looked for during your medical examination.
-In the early stages of alcoholism, the symptoms can include blackouts (where you have no memory of what happened while you were drinking), accidents and sicknesses you can’t explain.
+In the early stages of alcoholism, the symptoms can include blackouts, accidents and sicknesses you can’t explain.
 You can also develop physical problems and previous health issues may worsen.

 As alcohol dependence worsens, long-term heavy drinkers generally start to experience more noticeable and definable symptoms, which can include:

 - Redness on the face, especially on the nose and cheeks

 - Swelling of the palms of hands

 - Unsteadiness when on feet